-- 1. Construction plan; - 2.
-Estimate prepared by a licensed engineer of erosion control features for erosion control measures based on fair-market price; - 3.
+- 1. Verification of site plan approval when such approval is required; - 2.
+Construction plan including all proposed site improvements; - 3.
 Topography of the site proposed and existing two-foot contours; - 4.
 Identification of environmental features, including but not limited to karst, water, trees, and steep slopes.

-The planning and transportation staff shall review the grading permit petition and approve, approve with conditions, or deny the petition within 20 working days of the receipt of a complete petition and all supportive documents in accordance with Section 20.06.040(d) (Staff Review and Action), based on the general approval criteria in 20.06.040(d)(6)(B) (General Compliance Criteria) and the following specific approval criteria.
+The planning and transportation staff shall review the site development permit petition and approve, approve with conditions, or deny the petition within 20 working days of the receipt of a complete petition and all supportive documents in accordance with Section 20.06.040(d) (Staff Review and Action), based on the general approval criteria in 20.06.040(d)(6)(B) (General Compliance Criteria) and the following specific approval criteria.